Q2T-Fund/about/README.md

 - A snapshot is taken, and each Community with active Milestones in that epoch, will receive a % of the Distribution.
 ### Validation & Sybil-resistency:
 - Each community has its own ID
-- Each community member has a unique Skill-Wallet, with the credits they have earned.
+- Each community member has a unique SkillWallet, with the credits they have earned.
 - Each community has a __“Checkup score”__ - based on the *“variety coefficient”* of the skillset available internally, and the Milestones achieved by the internal projects.
 - Milestones are efficiently validated peer-to-peer and off-chain, and verified one-by-one through a decentralized oracle integration (**Chainlink**)

 # How we are building it
 - AAVE Native Credit Delegation for staking, delegating & borrowing (done)
 - Chainlink Oracle for off-/on-chain Milestones verification (done)
+- Textile ThreadDB for decentralized storage of Projects, Milestones and Members.
 - [**DistributedTown**](https://github.com/distributedtown/about) for Mutual Credit system + DIDs (done)
 - Solidity Contracts (done)
+- Polygon Network
 - Biconomy (for gasless meta-transactions - WIP)
-- Matic L2 deployment (WIP)

 # First milestones
 - 15/01: Join __MarketMake Hack__ and start designing the protocol